Abhijit-Barik01/Abhijit-Barik01/README.md

 I am a C++ Developer and Devops enthusiast.
 I am passionate about technologies and love to learn new things.

+---

+🔧 I'm a software developer with **1 year of experience** in C++ development.

+🌟 My core skills include:
+- **C++**: Writing efficient and robust code.
+- **CMake**: Simplifying the build process.
+- **Java Spring Boot**: Building powerful backend applications.
+- **DevOps**: Streamlining deployments and improving CI/CD processes.

+🚀 Always excited to learn and take on new challenges.
+Let's connect and build something amazing together!

+---

 ### 🔭 Have a look at my [website](https://abhijit-barik01.github.io/portfolio/).

 ## 📫 Get in touch